 Guitar Roles | Rhythm vs. Lead: Understanding the Differences and Their Impact

 John Mayer and John Petrucci didn't learn the guitar the same way.
-Although both of them attended Berklee College of Music, I suppose John Mayer rather for a shorter amount of time.
+Although both of them attended Berklee College of Music, I suppose John Mayer attended for a shorter amount of time.

-What they do with guitar in their songs is massively different.
+What they do with the guitar in their songs is massively different.

 And as a guitar player, you can simplify that with just...
 But I'll discuss that after pointing out the abundance of insanely skilled guitarists named John.